abyvinod/abyvinod.github.io/content/3 - MPCandVerification.md

 author: Abraham Vinod
 summary: Surprising overlap between two subfields of control theory

-One of major research projects is on verification of dynamical systems.
+One of my major research projects is on verification of dynamical systems.
 Specifically, I am interested in characterizing the set of initial conditions for a given dynamical system which can be driven such that the state reaches a
     certain target subset of the state space while avoiding certain unsafe